-Development within the emerging Area Action Plan (AAP) boundaries once adopted (and potentially elsewhere within the Committee Area) to help deliver the priority enhancement and enabling works as identified in the relevant AAP.
+1.0.33 Development within the emerging Area Action Plan (AAP) boundaries once adopted (and potentially elsewhere within the Committee Area) will help deliver the priority enhancement and enabling works as identified in the relevant AAP.
+AAP's may have particular infrastructure requirements over and above what is set out in this SPD; additional requirements will be clearly set out within individual AAP's.

-Chapter 2 - Procedures for Securing Planning Obligations
+2 Procedures for Securing Planning Obligations